How to Make Money Public Speaking: 9 Steps To Earn $10,000+

 It’s good to note that these phases apply more to the talks themselves than to the speaker’s experience.
 Even if you’re a professional speaker, you need to repeat steps 2-4 below to give a new speech.
 The reason for this is because when you’re giving a new talk, you need to take any gig you can get your hands on until your speech becomes recognizable enough others will pay money for it.

 2. Solidify Your Message

 We’ve found that many people struggle with differentiating between their life story and their speech message.
 Often individuals get attached to a story.
 Because of this attachment, they don’t always understand the purpose of their speech.
-It’s helpful first to identify the problem your speech is trying to solve and then think about the unique solution your story offers.
+It’s helpful first to identify your target audience, then the problem your speech is trying to solve, and then think about the unique solution your story offers.

 Solidifying your message has everything to do with the purpose of your talk and what you’re trying to get the audience to understand by listening to it.
 Consider how you can get that message across in as few words as possible.

 Determine the problem you’re trying to solve for your audience.

 Identify a unique solution to your problem.

 Envision the boldest impact your idea could have on society.

 Remind yourself you are capable of doing more than one talk.
 You don’t have to shove a lifetime of experience and expertise into one idea.